dkinzer/roper/README.md

   status.
 * When a PR is merged or closed the resources can be released/recovered.

-Currently, Roper only defines a cli interface so there is no way for GitHub to communicate with it direclty via a webhook or whatnot.
-It's assumed that it will be used in conjuction with a service like jenkins ci to handle the webook part of the communication and trigger a roper staging on a desired Github event (PR creation, update to PR, merge of PR).
+Currently, Roper only defines a CLI interface so there is no way for GitHub to communicate with it directly via a web-hook or whatnot.
+It's assumed that it will be used in conjunction with a service like Jenkins CI to handle the web-hook part of the communication and trigger a roper staging on a desired GitHub event (PR creation, update to PR, merge of PR).

-Eventually it would be nice for Roper to include a web service interface that GitHub can post direclty to.
-But then again, that might just be scope creep considering there are already good options for handling the webhook concern (i.e. jenkins)
+Eventually it would be nice for Roper to include a web service interface that GitHub can post directly to.
+But then again, that might just be scope creep considering there are already good options for handling the web-hook concern (i.e. Jenkins)

 ## Installation